nicti/aa-standingsrequests/README.md

 ## Features

-- User can requests alliance standings for their characters
+- User can requests standings for their characters
 - Standing managers can approve / deny standings requests from users
 - Automatic verification that approved / revoked standings are added / removed in-game
-- When user leaves alliance app will automatically identify and suggest required standing revocations
+- When user leaves the group, the app will automatically suggest required standing revocations
+- Alliance or corporation can be defined as master for standings
 - Tool for researching all current alliance standing incl. link to their owners

 ## Screenshots